 3. Easter eggs: I asked a mom of two young girls what she typically comes to the market for and she let me in on their Easter tradition.
 Each daughter gets to pick out a beautifully painted Easter egg with colors that have different meanings like purity, wisdom, love and faith.

 4. Horseradish: Famous Horseradish, one of the market’s vendors that has stood the test of time for decades, sells everything from homemade sauerkraut to pickles and vegetables, and even fresh flowers.
 But their prized offering is in their name.
 You can’t leave the Broadway Market without picking up some this spicy side to accompany your ham, kielbasa, and pierogi – or as I understand it, really anything on your plate.

 5. Chocolate: Milk, dark and orange chocolate take the stage in lots of different forms at The Broadway Market, but Strawberry Island’s impressive array has that special nose-to-glass factor.
 Even if your only goal is to pick up a few pierogi, you likely won’t leave without stopping to check out Strawberry Island’s chocolate covered convections – strawberries peeps and apples, and chocolate Easter bunnies as far as the eye can see.

 6. Pussy willows: One of the most prominent Easter symbols, nearly every passerby was holding bouquets of these furry stalks.
 True to Polish tradition, these will likely be used on Palm Sunday as a symbol of new life, and again for a little fun on Dyngus Day.

-This list only scratches the surface.
+This list only scratches the surface of the dozens of permanent and holiday vendors at the market.
 To see all that the Broadway Market has to offer, you have to immerse yourself in it.
 Try the food, talk to the people, and dance to the music.
-Check out our Facebook Live video below to meet just a few of the friendly faces at the Market.

-It’s all part of a Buffalo tradition 130 years in the making!
+It’s all part of a Buffalo tradition more than 130 years in the making!